Low-sampling antibody-antigen modelling tutorial using a local version of HADDOCK3

 spectrum b **Note** that the scale in the B-factor field is the inverse of the color coding in the PAE plots: i.e. red mean reliable (high pLDDT) and blue unreliable (low pLDDT))

-Since we do have NMR chemical shift perturbation data for the antigen, let’s check if the perturbed residues are at the interface in the AF2 models.
+Since we do have NMR chemical shift perturbation data for the antigen, we can check if the perturbed residues are at the interface in the AF2 models.
 Note that there is a shift in numbering of 2 residues between the AF2 and the HADDOCK models.

 Does any model have the NMR-identified epitope at the interface with the antibody?